-The Lower Ark District has demonstrated a significant commitment to the Tailwater Study through matching funds of \$50,000.
+The Lower Ark District has demonstrated a significant commitment to the Tailwater Study through matching funds of \$75,000, which represents 30% of the Phase Two costs.
 Moreover, the Lower Ark District has consistently demonstrated its commitment to implementation of the Irrigation Improvements Rules through its in-kind efforts in operating and administering the only Compact compliance plans since the adoption of the rules.
 The District has worked closely with the Division 2 Engineer's Office and the CWCB to improve and refine the Compact compliance process and the ISAM.